Production of keV Sterile Neutrinos in Supernovae: New Constraints and Gamma Ray Observables: Discussion and Conclusions

-\emph{Summary.} In conclusion, we have computed the flux of hypothetical keV--MeV sterile neutrinos $\nu_s$ from a supernova.
-We have constrained the $\nu_s$ parameter space using energy loss arguments (\cref{fig:limit-comparison}), and we have estimated the gamma ray flux from $\nu_s$ produced in a nearby supernova.
+In the last part of the paper, we have estimated the gamma ray flux from $\nu_s$ produced in a nearby supernova.
+However, we conclude that observing such a signal will be challenging even for the next generation of Compton telescopes.
+The signal may come within reach if sterile neutrinos exist with the parameters suggested by the 3.5~keV x-ray line found in refs.~\cite{Bulbul:2014sua, Boyarsky:2014jta}, and if a very nearby supernova ($\lesssim 100$~pc) occurs.

 Directions for future work include a more detailed calculation of the $\nu_s$ flux from a supernova, going beyond the two flavor approximation and with a more detailed treatment of collective effects.
-We moreover plan to investigate how our results depend on the mass of the progenitor star~\cite{Arguelles:inprep}.